-Herbs!
-That's your answer: Even if you've never planted anything, but dream of picking fresh produce from your kitchen window sill, a mini plot of herbs is a very good place to give gardening a whirl.
-It's low-cost and low-risk: All you need are a couple of pots to grow in, a bag of soil, and a sunny window.
+Here's the short answer: Herbs!
+Even if you've never planted anything, but dream of picking fresh produce from your kitchen window sill, a mini plot of herbs is a very good place to give gardening a whirl.
+It's low-cost and low-risk: all you need are a couple of pots to grow in, a bag of soil, and a sunny window.
 (You already have the will.)
 Herbs also tend to be compact, quick-to-grow, and useful—which makes them a very good place to start.
 Plus, think about it: at the end of this, there could be (homegrown) mint-laced summery mojito with your name on it.

 Here's what you'll need:

-Cons: You'll need to be a little patient.
-It can take a few weeks for a seed to grow into a seedling and then to grow into a plant large enough to harvest.
+- Cons: You'll need to be a little patient: It can take a few weeks for a seed to grow into a seedling and then to grow into a plant large enough to harvest.

-What to try: Basil, mint, and parsley: They'll all grow fairly quickly and easily from seeds, and need similar things—moist soil and lots of sun.
+What to try: Basil, mint, dill, and parsley.
+They'll all grow fairly quickly and easily from seeds, and need similar things—moist soil and lots of sun.

-Cons: They can be expensive, and you might have to buy multiples to get the amount that you want.
+- Cons: They can be more expensive, and you might have to buy multiples in larger trays to get the amount that you want.

-What to try: You have a lot of freedom here: Herbs that are harder to start from seed or simply take longer to sprout and grow (like woody ones, such as rosemary and thyme) are especially good to buy as seedlings, because the hard work has already gone into sprouting them.
+- What to try: You have a lot of freedom here: Herbs that are harder to start from seed or simply take longer to sprout and grow (like woody ones, such as rosemary and thyme) are especially good to buy as seedlings, because the hard work has already gone into sprouting them.

 How to plant:

 For seeds: Fill the pot with soil, leaving about an inch of the pot's lip exposed.
-Plant the seeds according to the instructions on the seed packet: For the most part, this will involve make a series of shallow divots in the soil with your finger, dropping a few seeds into each, and covering the divots up with a thin layer of soil.
+Plant the seeds according to the instructions on the seed packet.
+For the most part, this will involve making a series of shallow divots in the soil with your finger, dropping a few seeds into each, and covering the divots up with a thin layer of soil.

 For seedlings: Remove the seedling from its plastic pot and gently agitate the roots with your fingers.
 (This serves to wake the roots up a little and tell them to adapt to their new pot.)
 If your pot is bigger than the plastic one your seedlings came in, fill the pot with soil but not full to the top.
-Make a pit in the center of it slightly larger than the transplant, fit the seedling into the pot, and fill in any gaps with soil, spreading a thin layer over the top of the seedling's soil.
+Make a pit in the center of it slightly larger than the transplant, fit the seedling into the pot, and gently pat soil around the roots.
+Spread a thin layer of soil over the top of the seedling's soil.

-Not all herbs need the same care.
+- Not all herbs need the same care.
 While most like a lot of sun, some want their soil to be watered daily (like basil or mint) and some much less (like rosemary or thyme).
-The seed packets or information on the seedling's container—or the Farmer's Almanac, another great resource—should tell you what each specifically needs.
-Water accordingly.
+The seed packets or information on the seedling's container (always save those!)—or the Farmer's Almanac, another great resource—should tell you what each specifically needs.

-A sunny spot in your kitchen is one of the best places for herbs to grow—not only because you can reach over and snip a few leaves off any time you need them, but also because kitchens tend to be more humid, which many plants enjoy.
+- A sunny windowsill in your kitchen is one of the best places for herbs to grow—not only because you can reach over and snip a few leaves off any time you need them, but also because kitchens tend to be more humid, which many plants enjoy.

-If at first you don't succeed, don't be discouraged.
+- If at first you don't succeed, don't be discouraged.
 Experiment!
-Try another sunny windowsill, switch up your watering schedule, and read up on herb care.
+Try another windowsill, switch up your watering schedule, and read up on herb care.

 What herbs are you growing this year—and what tips do you have for first-timers?
 Share them in the comments.